Sciences-historiques-numeriques/Science-in-Context/README.md

-# Astronomy-in-Context
+# Early-Modern-Astronomy

-A research project in digital intellectual history
+A project devoted to charting the field of astronomy in Early Modern Europe and beyond